jbu900/Project-4/README.md

-# Comparison of MDH1 models and phospho modified MDH1
+# Comparison of MDH1 models and phosphorolated modified MDH1

 1. Alignment of MDH1, MDH1 with phosphoS 177 (orange), and S177D (magenta)
 ![Alignment of MDH1, MDH1 with phosphoS 177, and S177D](images/align.png){: width = "200px"}